notato8dx/calculator/README.md

 Calculator is a cross-platform calculator application.
-There are implementations in multiple application frameworks.
+There are multiple implementations, each using a different application framework.

 Implementations:
 - [Flutter](flutter)